 For two years that continued.
 Nearly every day I offered up a short prayer to God, asking Him to send us to California, asking Him to sustain our family members, asking Him to help us stay connected with friends until we could catch up with them in person.

-Then the year I turned seventeen (my Golden Birthday) God finally answered in a crazy miraculous way.
+The year I turned seventeen (my Golden Birthday) God finally answered in a crazy miraculous way.

 Days before my actual birthday, cards started arriving from family and friends I hadn’t heard from in years.
 One card came with a map of the United States taped inside with a bright pink line drawn from Kentucky to San Diego and a hopeful message about seeing me soon.
 Other cards came with money.
 Some just a few dollars, some with a check, all of them with encouraging messages about my upcoming trip to California.

 At the time I was baffled.
 First off, how did all these people know about my birthday, and second how had they heard about my desire to get to California that summer?
 I figured I might have posted it in Facebook or something.